aeris by iRobot

 3. Consistency with flexibility

-The experience had to align with the existing iRobot ecosystem while accommodating the different nature of this product category.
+The experience had to align with iRobot patterns while adapting to a new product category.

 Structured information hierarchy